apify/mcp-client-capabilities/README.md

 }
 ```

-The MCP server MUST then respond with a message like:
+The MCP server must then respond with a message like:

 ```json
 {